KingOfBugbounty/urless/README.md

 https://another.com/x
 ```

-## License
+## 📜 License

 This project is licensed under the MIT License.

-## Acknowledgments
+## 🙌 Acknowledgments

-A special thanks to @erickfernandox for the insightful vision and contribution to the development of this tool!
+Special thanks to @erickfernandox for the valuable insights and contributions to this project! 🎉

----

-Let me know if you need further changes!